wamta26/WAMTA26.github.io/index.md

 ##### WELCOME TO WAMTA 2023\!

-The WAMTA 2023 workshop is scheduled as a <b>hybrid</b> event on February 14, 2023 and will be held at Baton Rouge, LA, USA.
+The WAMTA 2023 workshop is scheduled as a <b>hybrid</b> event in February 2023 and will be held at Baton Rouge, LA, USA.
 {: .lead}